 Fig.2.
-Efficacy of different treatments on infestation of yellow stem borer [Scirpophaga incertulas (Walker)] on paddy during Kharif season of 2024 after second spray
+Efficacy of different treatments on infestation % of yellow stem borer [Scirpophaga incertulas (Walker)] on paddy during fall season of 2024 after second spray

 Conclusion

-The study concluded that all tested chemical and biopesticide treatments significantly reduced yellow stem borer infestation compared to the control.
-Among them, Flubendiamide 20 WG was the most effective, followed by Chlorantraniliprole 18.5 SC and Cartap Hydrochloride 50 SP.
+This study concluded that all tested chemical and biopesticide compounds significantly reduced yellow stem borer infestation compared to the control.
+Flubendiamide 20 WG compound recorded the most effective, followed by Chlorantraniliprole 18.5 SC and Cartap Hydrochloride 50 SP.
 Among biopesticides, Bacillus thuringiensis showed the highest efficacy.
-Thus, Flubendiamide can be recommended for effective chemical control, while Bacillus thuringiensis holds promise as a key biopesticide in integrated pest management (IPM) strategies for sustainable rice cultivation.
+Thus,it could be recommend that Flubendiamide can be used for effective chemical control, while Bacillus thuringiensis holds promise as a key biopesticide in integrated pest management (IPM) strategies for sustainable rice cultivation.

 Disclaimer (Artificial intelligence)